-The Gallery holds three auctions a year.
-On these occasions, we sell exceptional pieces of classical Hungarian painting and Zsolnay ceramics.
+The gallery holds several sales / auctions per year.
+On these occasions, we sell exceptional pieces of classical and contemporary Hungarian painting and Zsolnay ceramics.
 The careful selection and the limited number of items assure that we sell artworks of outstanding quality – with a fast pace on our sales.
 In several cases, artworks were sold for quite unexpectedly high prices ever offered on an auction.
 The reasons are the followings: first of all, our Gallery maintains a constant high standard concerning the quality of the artworks offered to potential buyers.
 Secondly, owners have accumulated a large amount of trust capital since the establishment of the Gallery in 1997.
 Due to the fact that numerous collections of Hungarian painting have been amassed in various parts of the world during the last few years, besides Hungarian art collectors, several Western European and American collectors participate in our auctions, either by phone, online or with an absentee bid.

 Auctions are not the sole occasions to buy artworks from our firm.
 The Gallery offers a special, exclusive exhibition room, where excellent paintings and Zsolnay ceramics are presented to potential buyers throughout the year.
 The buyers can purchase these items directly from the Gallery.
 We have created a unique, rich database on paintings held by Hungarian private collectors; hence, we can find pieces of art, which cannot be bought by collectors participating only on sales.